tanaymukherjee/Investigating-NYC-Parking-Violations/README.md

 exit
 ```
 ```
-NOTE: This step is optional for people who have issues with elastic search image dying within seconds of us initiating docker-compose.
+NOTE: This step is optional for people who have issues with elastic search image dying within seconds of initiating docker-compose build.
 ```
 * ```Get IP address of the docker```
 ```